Jewels of Indochina

 Day 18-Mekong Delta cruise, then drive to Ho Chi Minh City

-We spend the morning exploring the canals of the Mekong Delta, meeting some hard working locals, perhaps with time to see coconut processing and trading.
-We also have options to walk or cycle along the canal to explore further.
-Later on we drive back to Ho Chi Minh City.
+There's more time to explore the canals of the Mekong Delta this morning.
+If we're lucky, we might meet some of the hardworking locals and witness the coconut processing trade.
+We also have options to walk or cycle along the canal before we drive back to Ho Chi Minh City.

 19